-The course place in the curricula (in which semester): 1st semester
+The course place in the curricula (in which semester): 1st

-Historical overview of logistics.
-Main definitions of logistics (civilian and military understandings), similarities and differences.
 Basic (classical) logistic functions and processes.
 Functions, areas, aspects and types of logistics in NATO.
-Evolution of the logistic principles in NATO ("FACES" to "ACCES FAVOR").
 Description of classes of supply in NATO.
 Structure of logistic organizations in NATO (Logistics Committee and its subordinated committees).
 Hierarchy of logistic documents in NATO (Strategic, operational and tactical level documents).
 Modes of multinational logistic support in NATO (LLN, LRSN, MILU, MLU and Contractors' support to operation).
 Comprehensive approach to supply chains.
 Role of information in business processes.
 Risk analysis and management in business processes.
 Security features of supply chains.
 NATO Operational Support Chain (OSC).
 Role of the Joint Logistic Support Group (JLSG) in military operations.
 Planning the operation, conduct the Logistic Estimate and the OSC Plan.
 The relationship between military logistics and the defence industry.
 The role of the defence industry in the military support chains and its challenges in the 21st century.
-Logistic reporting.
-Practical use of the Logistic Data Management Module of LOGF(A)S in NATO.
+The system of economic mobilization.